ovhk/DigitalFilm/README.md

 Remember: more light = more density = darker.

+"Typically, negatives have a gamma of about 0.7 and are printed on photographic paper with a gamma of about 1.4 (to turn the negative back into a positive).
+Note that 0.7×1.4=1.0, so the picture looks like the original." (a reformuler)

 Basicly, the gamma for a paper is arround 1.4 and for a film, it's arround 0.7.
 0.7 + 1.4 = ~1, that why your picture look like the reality.
 So the idea if you want to use your screen as a film, is to apply the invert of the gamma of the paper and invert black and white.